discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 - <Skill name="Illusionary Riposte"/> is a DPS increase if you time it well, and don't interrupt other casts.

-Remember that your personal damage skills are faster than phantasms, but that they deal more damage over time, this means that direct damageing skills such as <Skill id="62560"/> and auto-attacks get higher priority if the boss is close to phasing.
+Remember that your personal damage skills are faster than phantasms, but that they deal more damage over time, this means that direct damaging skills such as <Skill id="62560"/> and auto-attacks get higher priority if the boss is close to phasing.

-Utilize <Skill name="Bladesong Dissonance"/> for CC, but also remember to not use too much CC on the breakbar and space out your big CC cooldowns like <Skill name="Signet of Humility"/> so they don't overlap with other powerful CC skills.
+Utilize <Skill name="Bladesong Dissonance"/> for CC, but also remember to not use too much CC on the break bar and space out your big CC cooldowns like <Skill name="Signet of Humility"/> so they don't overlap with other powerful CC skills.

-Apart from doing DPS, you'll also have access to a wide range of utilities which can all be used for skips, blocks and damage mitigation.
-Make sure to read what they do and dont be afraid to swap to them situationally, ecpecially in T4s.
+Apart from doing DPS, you'll also have access to a wide range of utilities which can all be used for skips, blocks, and damage mitigation.
+Make sure to read what they do and don't be afraid to swap to them situationally, especially in T4s.
 </Card>
 </GridItem>